Trigger Words Are The Best Way To Attract Attention

 Trigger words are emotive

-From the chisel to the Internet, people are still emotive and react to certain powerful words and phrases more than others.
+From the chisel and stone tablets to the Internet, people are still emotive and react to certain powerful words and phrases more than others.

 Trigger words in content writing should not be confused with clickbait.

-Most powerful words work because they are short, simple, everyday words that you include in a headline, article title, or body text to add appeal.
+Most of these powerful words work because they are short, simple, everyday words that you can include in a headline, article title, or body text to add appeal.

 They are also highly effective in email subject lines.

-Clickbait, on the other hand, is a phrase intended to attract and lure people.
+Clickbait, on the other hand, is a phrase intended to attract and lure people by leveraging curiosity.

-It rarely has much relevance to the content and is commonly used in email scams, phishing, and hard-sell marketing.
+However, these titles rarely have relevance to the content and are commonly used in email scams, phishing, and hard-sell marketing.

-In blog posts, articles, and content writing, Google is very good at differentiating between the two.
+For blog posts, articles, and content writing, search engines are very good at differentiating between the two.

-The difference between “um yeah, okay” and “oh, this looks interesting.”
+The difference between “Um, yeah, okay” and “Oh, wow, this looks interesting.”

 Whether it is an article on a blog, a sales page, or a social media post, certain words and word combinations can produce a highly effective emotional trigger.